MDWiberg/Money-Management-Information-Systems/README.md

 ## General info
 Senior school project that was created as a website to allow users to create accounts and budget monthly financial information.
-Actions include inputting, deleting and updating monthly income and expense sources and also viewing this information in a table.
+Actions include inputting, deleting and updating monthly income and expense sources as well as viewing saved financial information in a table.
 (Some files are sadly missing, as I am not able to retrieve them)

 ## Technologies